fdm-monster/fdm-monster/docs/print-file-routing.md

 ## Signal 1 — watched folder (recommended)

-Point FDM Monster at a folder and drop files into per-printer subfolders.
+Point FDM Monster at a folder and drop files into per-printer or per-tag subfolders.
 No slicer configuration, works with any slicer, and works for gcode downloaded from the web.

 Environment variables: